As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 8. May help with weight loss

-A 2014 paper in Nutrition, found that kids eating chocolate showed less obesity.
+A 2014 paper in Nutrition found that kids eating chocolate showed less obesity.

 Another 2014 study found similar results in adults.
-It was reported that higher consumption of chocolate had resulted in noticeable reduction in body mass index, both in men and women.
+It was reported that higher consumption of chocolate had resulted in a noticeable reduction in body mass index, both in men and women.

 This mainly happens due to the changes in appetite by eating dark chocolate that makes you feel full and eat less, according to Journal of Functional Foods.

 The bioactive compounds in dark chocolate can be very beneficial for your skin.

 According to a study by Journal of Nutrition, flavonols can act as a protective covering for your skin, improves the blood flow, skin density, and hydration.